-This session will focus on ecosystem monitoring studies currently underway in the Gulf, as well as a vision for an expanded coastal and ocean observing network for meeting regional ocean energy-related needs, including oil spill response, restoration, and effects on human health.
+This session will focus on ecosystem monitoring studies currently underway in the Gulf, as well as a vision for an expanded ocean observing network for meeting regional coastal and ocean energy-related needs, including oil spill response, restoration, and effects on human health.
 “Ecosystem monitoring” broadly spans a variety of disciplines, spatiotemporal scales, and data collection methods, all of which will be appropriate topics.
 For example, monitoring may include continuous in situ measurements from a buoy network, periodically repeated habitat surveys, pre- and post-activity studies, and remote sensing time series.
-As well, ocean observing encompasses multiple disciplines, and interdisciplinary participation will be strongly encouraged, ranging from the physical, chemical, and biological sciences (e.g., hydrodynamics, pollutants, lower- to higher-trophic levels) to socio-economic considerations (e.g., societal and economic benefits).
+As well, ocean observing encompasses multiple disciplines, and interdisciplinary participation is of key importance, ranging from the physical, chemical, and biological sciences (e.g., hydrodynamics, pollutants, lower- to higher-trophic levels) to socio-economic considerations (e.g., societal and economic benefits).
 Discussion will include the numerous types of monitoring that are currently underway, including in response to the DWH oil spill, as well as the coastal and ocean community’s observing priorities and vision for an expanded, integrated observing network in support of future spill response and research.

-The session will strongly encourage interdisciplinary contributions from the various science disciplines and policy/decision makers, including Universities, NGOs, State and Federal Government, and Business and Industry.
-Session framework will incorporate invited speakers, an oral and poster session, and two panel discussions focused on agency perspectives and advances in observing technologies.
+The session strongly encourages and incorporates interdisciplinary contributions from the various science disciplines and policy/decision makers, including Universities, NGOs, State and Federal Government, and Business and Industry.
+Session framework incorporates invited speakers, oral and poster sessions, and facilitated discussion, including an Agency-Perspectives panel.
 A final report will synthesize current monitoring assets/projects relevant to Gulf spill research, the monitoring community’s observing priorities, and recommendations on enhancements for a future “right-sized” observing operation.

 For a list of Associated Meetings and Events (Special Sessions), please click here.